 Basic library orientations are meant to introduce students, staff, and faculty to all of the library's resources.
-They'll receive basic guidance on: the various library departments,

-InterLibrary Loan, the library catalog, Boolean operators & search strategies, OneSearch, database usage, and an additional Topical lecture of your choice.
+They'll receive basic guidance on: the various library departments, InterLibrary Loan, the library catalog, Boolean operators & search strategies, OneSearch, database usage, and an additional Topical lecture of your choice.
 This is ideal for beginners.
 Hybrid sessions are a combination of a tour and basic library orientation.
 The type of tour and instructional content covered will depend on how much time is available.
 This is ideal for beginners.

 Generalized research instruction will be responsive to the needs of the group as it is assumed that the group will have varying levels of proficiency with library resources and research.
 Attendants will be tapped to determine which material to cover and which to skim unless the organizer has made specific requests in advance.
 R.I.
 Librarians will seek to briefly address basic library topics before delving into multiple database demonstrations, topical lectures, or assignment-specific guidance.
 This is ideal for a mix of beginners and intermediate users.
 Customized research instruction will be reflective of the demands of the organizer as it is assumed that the group will have at least basic proficiency with library resources and research.
 Attendants will be tapped to determine which material to cover and which to skim before delving into advanced database demonstrations, topical lectures, or assignment-specific guidance.
+This is ideal for a material to cover and which to skim before delving into advanced database demonstrations, topical lectures, or assignment-specific guidance.
+This is ideal for a material to cover and which to skim before delving into advanced database demonstrations, topical lectures, or assignment-specific guidance.
 This is ideal for a mix of intermediate and advanced users.

 Topical lectures are provided at the explicit request of the organizer based on the needs of the group.
-Topics may include, but are not limited to: Citation Style Guides and WebTools, Advanced Search Strategies (Truncation, Wildcards, Embedded Thesaurus/Subject Guide Help), Primary vs. Secondary Sources, Fair Use-Copyright-Plagiarism, Open Access Resources/Movement, Google Scholar & Public Resources, Document Resource Evaluation
+Topics may include, but are not limited to: Citation Style Guides and WebTools, Advanced Search Strategies (Truncation, Wildcards, Embedded Thesaurus/Subject Guide Help), Primary vs. Secondary Sources, Fair Use-Copyright-Plagiarism, Open Access

-(Scholarly vs. Popular vs. Professional/Trade, Gray literature & White papers), Online Resource Evaluation (Websites, databases, OA publications/databases), & FDLP Government Documents.
+Resources/Movement, Google Scholar & Public Resources, Document Resource Evaluation (Scholarly vs. Popular vs. Professional/Trade, Gray literature & White papers), Online Resource Evaluation (Websites, databases, OA publications/databases), & FDLP Government Documents.